 Tilapia is a delicious freshwater fish that has been a food staple in Africa for centuries.
-Because it is so easy to raise on fish farms, it is now widely available in the United States, where its moderate cost has made it a supermarket favorite.
+Because it is so easy to raise on fish farms, it is now widely available in the United States.
+It cooks up very quickly on the stove.

 - 1/3 cup yellow cornmeal